akane0915/anagrams-and-antigrams/README.md

 _I encourage you to update/make suggestions/refactor this code as you see fit.
 I am always open to improvement!
 Please contact Asia Kane at asialkane@gmail.com with questions._

 ## Technologies Used
-_Ruby, Sinatra, Capybara, HTML, CSS, Bootstrap, BDD_
+_Ruby, Sinatra, Capybara Integration Testing, rspec Gem, HTML, CSS, Bootstrap, BDD_

 ### License
 *This software is licensed under the MIT license*